carlesfernandez/docker-petalinux/README.md

 ### Vivado installer

-The Vivado is to be downloaded from the
-[Xilinx's Vivado Design Tools website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html).
+The Vivado installer needs to be downloaded from the [Xilinx's Vivado Design Tools website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html).
 Go there and choose the All OS installer Single-File Download (TAR/GZIP).